rhylanbolt/developerdocs/README.md

 <li><a href="#standard-events">Standard Events</a> - Common events across verticals</li>
 <li><a href="#sports-inventory">Sports Inventory</a> - Setting up sports catalog data</li>
 <li><a href="#sports-filtering">Sports Filtering</a> - Filtering by price, time, and categories</li>
-<li><a href="#kinesis-integration">AWS Kinesis Integration</a> - High-volume event streaming</li>
 </ul>

 </section>
 <section id="ecommerce-events" class="doc-section">
 <h1>E-commerce Events</h1>
-<p>This page explains how event data powers Opti-X Recommend and Smart Campaigns for e-commerce and retail platforms.
+<p>This page explains how event data powers Personalize Recommend and Smart Campaigns for e-commerce and retail platforms.
 Understanding which events drive each feature helps you prioritize your integration and maximize conversion through personalization.</p>
 <blockquote>
-<p><strong>Note</strong>: Event requirements may evolve as Opti-X adds new capabilities.
+<p><strong>Note</strong>: Event requirements may evolve as Personalize adds new capabilities.
 To future-proof your integration, send as many relevant events as possible.</p>
 </blockquote>
 <blockquote>
 <p><strong>Important</strong>: Both Recommend and Smart Campaigns require inventory data alongside events.
 Without a product inventory feed, recommendation and targeting logic cannot function.
 See <a href="#ecommerce-inventory">E-commerce Inventory</a> for setup instructions.</p>